-The financial statements of the School as of and for the year ended June 30, 2022, were audited by other auditors whose report dated October 27, 2022, expressed an unmodified opinion on those statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2022, is consistent, in all material respects with the audited financial statement from which it was derived.
+We have previously audited the School's 2023 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated October 30, 2023.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2023 is consistent, in all material respects, with the audited financial statements from which it has been derived.